someengineering/resoto.com/blog/2022/08-30-discover-kubernetes/index.md

 # Discover Kubernetes Resources

 Kubernetes has dramatically improved the way we manage our workloads.
-It has become the de facto standard for deploying and managing containers.
+It has become the de facto standard for deploying and managing containers, which is available in all major cloud providers.

 A typical setup uses different Kubernetes clusters for different application stages (dev, test, prod) or one cluster per tenant.
 A Kubernetes cluster shared between different users and teams usually uses namespaces and roles to control access.
 Deploying a single application to a Kubernetes cluster usually consists of 10s to 100s of resources to deploy (deployments, services, configmaps, secrets, ingresses, etc.).

-What starts simple in the beginning becomes tedious quite fast since the number of resources is vast and the view of a single user is limited.
+What starts simple in the beginning becomes tedious quite fast since the number of resources is vast and the view of a single user is limited to certain clusters in certain namespaces.
+A human can lose track easily in such a setup.

 ![Kubernetes](./img/banner.png)